apointing/obspy_identify_event/README.md

 # obspy_identify_event
-Use obspyt to plot a dayplot and mark events over a certain magnitude and display each event with calculated travel times
+Use obspy to plot a dayplot and mark events over a certain magnitude and display each event with calculated travel times

 You need the obspy python package in order to execute this python script